seungsab/AutoPicking_Cables/README.md

 Fully-automated peak-picking method using modified AMPD (Automatic multiscale-based peak detection) [1] and MAD (Median Absolute Deviation) after Baseline-correction [2].

 The source codes in this repository are uploaded for the replication of results section.
 - S.S.
 Jin, S.H.
 Jeong*, S.H.
 Sim, D.W.
 Seo and Y.S.
-Park (2020), Fully automated peak-picking method for an autonomous stay-cable monitoring system in cable-stayed bridges, Accepted in "Automation in Construction".
+Park (2021), Fully automated peak-picking method for an autonomous stay-cable monitoring system in cable-stayed bridges, Automation in Construction, 126, 103628, https://doi.org/10.1016/j.autcon.2021.103628.

 All source codes were developed by Dr. Jin.